SystemFiles/yls/README.md

 If you'd like to contribute some code or have a suggestion/issue, please check the [CONTRIBUTING](/CONTRIBUTING.md) guidelines.

+## Prerequisites

+There are some additional dependencies used by this project that are dynamically linked during compile-time.
+Dynamic linking is used to help reduce the binary size for faster download during installation and so that the application can get updates for linked dependencies from the OS directly.

+Below are the required dependencies by OS

+Debian-based systems

+* g++
+* g++-9
+* libstdc++-9-dev

+> These can be installed from the build-essential bundle `apt install -y build-essential`

+Fedora:

+* gcc
+* gcc-c++
+* kernel-devel

+> These can be install using dnf `dnf install gcc gcc-c++ kernel-devel`

 ## Installation

 ### Binary